stlab/better-code/better-code/src/chapter-2-contracts.md

 - An author can evolve the implementation so that valid uses by clients stay valid and retain their meaning.

-So contracts describe the rules that govern how one piece of software talks to another.
+Contracts describe the rules that govern how one piece of software talks to another.
 In other words, they're relationships.
 Thinking in terms of relationships is one of the themes of Better Code, and you can expect us to point relationships out as they come up in our